andrebailey442-ops/AuntyBernardDayCarev2/HANDBOOK.md

     -   Click **Check Out** to log their departure time.
 -   **Dashboard Cards:** See live counts of total students, how many are currently checked in, and how many have checked out.

-This handbook should help you get comfortable with the BusyBee application.
+This handbook should help you get comfortable with the Aunty Bernard DayCare and Pre-school application.
 For administrator-only features, please see the **Administrator User Manual**.